-Every two years MSHN conducts a full monitoring and evaluation process of CMHA-CEI.
+Every two years, MSHN conducts a full monitoring and evaluation process of CMHA-CEI.
 This process consists of the utilization of uniform standards and measures to assess compliance with federal and state regulations, and PIHP contractual requirements.
 During the interim year, MSHN's review process focuses on any elements from the previous year's findings in which compliance standards were considered to be partially or not fully met.
 The QI team works with the clinical and administrative programs to meet the standards MSHN monitors and facilitates the audit and plan of correction processes.
-The 2020 review included a desk audit and a review of new standards for Home and Community Based Services, Jail Diversions, SED Waiver, and Children's Intensive Crisis Stabilization Services.
-The next audit will include a full review and Medicaid Event Verification taking place from June 15-18, 2021.
+The 2022 review included a desk audit and a review of corrective action plans that were submitted during the 2021 full audit.
+The next audit will include a full review and Medicaid Event Verification taking place from June 5-8, 2023.